Sarah Scheffler

 I'm just a humble professor tilling my Galois fields. |

-I am seeking Ph.D. student applicants for the next academic year (applications due December 11, 2024)
+I am seeking Ph.D. student applicants for the next academic year (applications due December 11, 2024) I am especially seeking students who are interested in working on:

 - Cryptographic verification (e.g. zero-knowledge proofs)